Barry (TV series): Critical response

-All three seasons of Barry have received critical acclaim.
-On the review aggregation website Rotten Tomatoes, the overall series holds a 99% rating.
+All four seasons of Barry have received critical acclaim.
+On the review aggregation website Rotten Tomatoes, the overall series holds a 98% rating.
 Meanwhile, on Metacritic, which uses a weighted average, the overall series received a score of 88 out of 100.

-Season 1
+Some critics have labeled it as one of the best television series of all time.
+In various publications' lists of the 100 greatest TV shows of all-time, it placed no. 91 by Empire, no. 53 by IGN, and no. 52 by Rolling Stone.

-On Rotten Tomatoes, the season holds a 98% rating with an average rating of 8.1/10, based on 82 reviews.
+On Rotten Tomatoes, the first season holds a 98% rating with an average rating of 8.1/10, based on 82 reviews.
 The website's critical consensus reads, "PTSD and comedy make strangely endearing bedfellows in Barry, which proves more poignant than its sketch show premise."
-Metacritic assigned the season a score of 84 out of 100 based on 29 critics, indicating "universal acclaim".
+Metacritic assigned the season a score of 84 out of 100 based on 30 critics, indicating "universal acclaim".

-Season 2

-On Rotten Tomatoes, the season holds a 100% rating with an average rating of 8.8/10, based on 41 reviews.
+On Rotten Tomatoes, the second season holds a 100% rating with an average rating of 8.8/10, based on 42 reviews.
 The website's consensus reads, "Barry follows up a pitch-perfect debut with a second season that balances darkness with comedy while steering clear of antihero overindulgence."
 On Metacritic, the season has a score 87 out of 100, based on 14 critics, indicating "universal acclaim".

-Season 3

-On Rotten Tomatoes, the season holds a 99% rating with an average rating of 9.15/10, based on 109 reviews.
+On Rotten Tomatoes, the third season holds a 99% rating with an average rating of 9.05/10, based on 111 reviews.
 The website's critics consensus states, "Bill Hader and company can take a well-deserved bow—Barry makes its belated return to the screen without missing a step, retaining its edge as one of television’s funniest and most unsettling offerings."
 On Metacritic, the season has a score 94 out of 100, based on 19 critics, indicating "universal acclaim".

+On Rotten Tomatoes, the fourth season holds a 96% rating with an average rating of 9.05/10, based on 119 reviews.
+The website's critics consensus states, "What began as a macabre comedy is now close to completely shorn of genuine mirth, but Bill Hader's masterful indictment of stardom closes the curtain with one hell of an encore."
+On Metacritic, the season has a score 90 out of 100, based on 23 critics, indicating "universal acclaim".